graylog-labs/graylog-plugin-hipchat/README.md

 An alarm callback plugin for integrating [HipChat](https://hipchat.com/) into [Graylog](https://www.graylog.org/).

-**Required Graylog version:** 2.0.0 and later.
+**Required Graylog version:** 2.4.0 and later.

-Please use version 1.2.0 of this plugin if you are still running Graylog 1.x
+* Please use version 1.2.0 of this plugin if you are still running Graylog 1.x.
+* Please use version 1.3.0 of this plugin if you are still running Graylog 2.0.x, 2.1.x, 2.2.x, or 2.3.x.

 ## Installation